 Sub-Standard 1.3.
-Yes Rather Rather No

-The organization ensures the quality of 163 Yes No 140 N/A

-organizational health literacy 76-100% 51-75% 26-50% 0-25% ·

-interventions by quality management.

-Indicator 1.3.1. tara alaa a .
-194

-Organizational health literacy is integrated into the ex xisting qua ality mana gement

-system

-a.) by definition of criteria and indicators

-Click beauty and a second a second and a second a second and a second

-Click here to enter text.

-b.) by regular assessment

-Comments:

-Click here to enter text.

-c.) by monitoring and improving of

-activities

-Comments:

-Click here to enter text.
+The organization ensures the quality of organizational health literacy interventions by quality management.
+Yes 76-100% Rather Yes 51-75% Rather No 26-50% No 0-25% N/A Indicator 1.3.1.
+Organizational health literacy is integrated into the existing quality management system a.) by definition of criteria and indicatorsComments:Click here to enter text. b.) by regular assessment Comments: Click here to enter text. c.) by monitoring and improving of activities Comments: Click here to enter text.
 Indicator 1.3.2.

-Patient surveys include questions about

-the quality of information and

-communication.

-(E. g. comprehensibility of information Ц

-provided)

-Comments:

-Click here to enter text.
+Patient surveys include questions about the quality of information and communication.
+(E. g. comprehensibility of information provided) Comments: Click here to enter text.
 Indicator 1.3.3.

-Staff surveys include questions about the

-quality of information and
+Staff surveys include questions about the quality of information and communication.
+(E. g. comprehensibility of information about occupational health and safety) Comments: Click here to enter text.

-communication.

-(E. g. comprehensibility of information

-about occupational health and safety)

-Comments:

-Click here to enter text.

 Indicator 1.3.4.

-Patient surveys use clear, everyday words
+Patient surveys use clear, everyday words and phrases.
+Comments: Click here to enter text.

-and phrases. П П

-Comments:

-Click here to enter text.

-Chek here to effer text.

-WHO Collaborating Centre

-for Health Promotion

-in Hospitals and Health Care
+GmbH • • • • • WHO Collaborating Centre for Health Promotion in Hospitals and Health Care